AustralianBioCommons/ables/index.md

 ## About ABLeS

 The ABLeS (Australian BioCommons Leadership Share) program was established in April 2021 to more readily support data-driven bioinformatics.
-This effort is supported by the [Australian BioCommons](https://www.biocommons.org.au/) in partnership with Bioplatforms Australia, the National Computational Infrastructure ([NCI](https://nci.org.au/), Canberra), and the Pawsey Supercomputing Research Centre ([Pawsey](https://pawsey.org.au/), Perth).
+This effort is supported by the [Australian BioCommons](https://www.biocommons.org.au/) in partnership with Bioplatforms Australia, the [National Computational Infrastructure (NCI, Canberra)](https://nci.org.au/), and the [Pawsey Supercomputing Research Centre (Pawsey, Perth)](https://pawsey.org.au/).

 ABLeS targets established groups and communities that are focused on a common research theme, create reference data and/or software, and have the ability to plan and prioritise a computational research program.

-The support available includes access to computational and data infrastructure, specialist expertise, support to adopt best practices and share outputs effectively, and a community led and shared repository of bioinformatics software (i.e. tools and workflows).

 ABLeS projects broadly align with the following three principles: